szncerma/sajjanlamichhane.github.io/_pages/about.md

 ## Personal Statement

-With 15+ years of experience in Software Engineering, Mobile Development, Android Tech Lead & Architect, DevOps, and System/Network Administration,
+With decades of experience in Software Engineering, Mobile Development, Android Tech Lead & Architect, and System/Network Administration,
-I've led as Senior/Lead Developer for multiple start-ups.
+I've led as Senior/Lead Developer for multiple enterprises.
 Significantly, I architected and oversaw TD Ameritrade's transition_hub, facilitating seamless migration for millions to Charles Schwab's platform.
 I am currently researching in System, specifically in technologies such as Linux Kernel, Process Abstraction, Virtualization, Containerization etc.